LAFD Paramedics Stress Hot Weather Safety

 With hot weather predicted, the Los Angeles Fire Department suggests you take action now to:

-Adjust your attire and activities to limit sun exposure, heat and exertion!
+Adjust your attire and activities throughout the day to limit sun exposure, heat and exertion!

 Plan to wear loose, lightweight and light-colored clothing that covers as much of your skin as practical, and a well-ventilated hat with a wide brim - or carry an umbrella.
 Allow your home to ventilate in the early morning and evening when it is cooler, and stay indoors or shade whenever possible.
 Consider cool compresses, misting, a brief tepid shower or bath among your options to beat the heat.